 I use a series of audio production tools like: equalisation, RMS normalisation, noise reduction and auto ducking.
 These help to produce the best possible sound for your audiobook.

 Within a week, I’ll send you a sample of the mastered recording.
 I can also break your recording down into ‘Sound bites’.
-Quotes and excerpts that can be used for podcasting, creating sales lures or promoting your message on social media.
+Quotes and excerpts that can be used to help create sales lures or to promote your message on social media.